Updated on: 27-07-2021 by WEB-ROI

-Get your happy customers to right reviews, you would be surprised how many happy customers want to provide a positive review.
+Get your happy customers to write reviews, you would be surprised how many happy customers want to provide a positive review.

 Having the ability to track your performance is imperative to your success.
 If you can correctly identify how your customers are interacting with your site, you can accurately target and advertise to potential customers.

 The best way to track performance is to analyze sales and results.
 You will need to have a proper tracking system in place.
-This tracking system will identify the channels that lead to customers landing on your page, how well yours ads are performing, and lastly which products are the most popular.
-Tracking and analyzing sales gives you the information to respond in real time to customers needs and wants.
+This tracking system will identify the channels that lead to customers landing on your page, how well your ads are performing, and lastly which products are the most popular.
+Tracking and analyzing sales gives you the information to respond in real-time to customers’ needs and wants.